compute temp/asphere command

 The scalar value calculated by this compute is “intensive”.
 The vector values are “extensive”.

 This compute is part of the ASPHERE package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.

 This compute requires that atoms store angular momentum and a quaternion as defined by the atom_style ellipsoid command.